hoangduytran/blender-manual/manual/editors/3dview/navigate/navigation.rst

    :Shortcut:  :kbd:`Shift-Numpad4`, :kbd:`Shift-Numpad6`

 Rotate the viewport camera around its viewing direction in 15° discrete steps by default.
-See the :ref:`rotation angle <prefs-navigation-rotation_angle>` preference to configure.
+See the :ref:`rotation angle <bpy.types.PreferencesView.rotation_angle>` preference to configure.

 To reset the roll, you can first align the view to the global X axis using :kbd:`Numpad3`, then orbit to get back to the regular perspective view.